Doctor Who: The Newbies Guide

 The ninth Doctor speaks in a northern accent and wears a leather jacket.
 He has very short hair and big ears.
 The ninth Doctor has been mentally scarred by the part he played in the Time War and the destruction of his home planet.
 Although he clearly has a love of life, he also has an innate sadness about him.

 Captain Jack Harkness is a time traveller from the 51st Century.
-In The Empty Child (New Series Series 1), he saw Rose hanging off a barrage balloon during the Blitz, and saved her life.
+In The Empty Child he saw Rose hanging off a barrage balloon during the Blitz and saved her life.
 He was in this era in order to con another time traveller into buying a useless piece of space junk which was in the exact spot where a bomb was due to explode.
-His con had unwittingly unleased a plague of nanogenes on London.
+His con had unwittingly unleashed a plague of nanogenes on London.
 However, Jack helped clean up the mess.
-His ship was blown up, but the Doctor saved him, and he joined the TARDIS crew.
+His ship was blown up but the Doctor saved him, and he joined the TARDIS crew.

 Recurring and Historical Characters

 Lynda Moss (Lynda with a "y") was one of the contestants on Big Brother in the year 200,100.
-When the Doctor appeared in the Big Brother House in Bad Wolf (New Series Series 1) he escaped and took Lynda with him.
-Lynda is sweet, and the Doctor clearly likes her.
+When the Doctor appeared in the Big Brother House in Bad Wolf he escaped and took Lynda with him.
+Lynda is sweet and the Doctor clearly likes her.

 Roderick was one of the contestants on The Weakest Link in the year 200,100.
-When Rose Tyler appeared on set as one of the contestants in Bad Wolf (New Series Series 1), he protected her by voting out other contestants, hoping to keep her in the game because she was "stupid" and gave him the best chance of survival - as all losing players were apparently disintegrated.
+When Rose Tyler appeared on set as one of the contestants in Bad Wolf he protected her by voting out other contestants, hoping to keep her in the game because she was "stupid" and gave him the best chance of survival - as all losing players were apparently disintegrated.

-Jackie Tyler is Rose Tyler's mother, and is very protective of her daughter.
+Jackie Tyler is Rose Tyler's mother and is very protective of her daughter.
 She briefly met the Doctor in Rose, before Rose decided to leave with the Doctor.
-In Aliens of London/World War Three (New Series Series 1), Jackie had spent the last year trying to find Rose after her disappearance with the Doctor.
-She also discovered what the Doctor's lifestyle is like, and that the TARDIS is a time machine.
+In Aliens of London/World War Three Jackie had spent the last year trying to find Rose after her disappearance with the Doctor.
+She also discovered what the Doctor's lifestyle is like and that the TARDIS is a time machine.
 She is not a big fan of the Doctor.

-As this is the second half of a two-parter, it is strongly recommended that you watch Bad Wolf (New Series Series 1) before watching this episode.
-In that episode, the Doctor, Rose and Jack were transmatted into various programmes on the Gamestation, a space station in the year 200,100 AD.
-The games were deadly to the participants, however the Doctor and Jack escaped and took over the control centre.
+As this is the second half of a two-parter, it is strongly recommended that you watch Bad Wolf before watching this episode.
+In that episode the Doctor, Rose and Jack were transmatted into various programmes on the Gamestation, a space station in the year 200,100 AD.
+The games were deadly to the participants, but the Doctor and Jack escaped and took over the control centre.
 Rose was apparently disintegrated, but in fact was teleported to a Dalek ship.
 She was held there as a prisoner, to be used to control the Doctor.
 The episode ended with the Doctor promising to rescue Rose, save Earth from the Daleks, and wipe the Daleks out of the sky.

-In Dalek (New Series, Series 1), we learnt that the Doctor had destroyed the Dalek race along with his own people, the Time Lords.
-This was the conclusion of the Last Great Time War, which was fought between these two races, although other species were involved.
-In Dalek, the Doctor encountered one survivor of the Time War.
-At the end of Bad Wolf (New Series, Series 1), he discovered that others had survived.
+In Dalek we learnt that the Doctor had destroyed the Dalek race along with his own people, the Time Lords.
+This was the conclusion of the Last Great Time War, which was fought between these two races (although other species were involved).
+In Dalek the Doctor encountered one survivor of the Time War.
+At the end of Bad Wolf he discovered that others had survived.

-Throughout the first series (and, indeed, in the ninth Doctor novels and ninth Doctor comic strip The Love Invasion) the phrase "bad wolf", or a foreign translation of it, has turned up repeatedly.
+Throughout the first series (and, indeed, in the ninth Doctor novels and some ninth Doctor comic strips) the phrase "bad wolf", or a foreign translation of it, has turned up repeatedly.
 The only episode to escape a Bad Wolf mention is Rose.
 Some mentions are very subtle, and the mention in World War Three is the name of a newsreader which was only revealed on one of the tie-in websites (the one run by Mickey).
 In Boom Town, the Doctor and Rose commented on how the phrase seemed to be following them around.
-In Bad Wolf, both of them remarked on how the Gamestation is run by the Bad Wolf Corporation.
+In Bad Wolf both of them remarked on how the Gamestation is run by the Bad Wolf Corporation.

-In Father's Day (New Series Series 1), Rose went back in time to see her father before he died.
-She learnt that he was a bit of a "Del Boy" character - always coming up with strange ideas that might make some money, and earning a modest income from them.
-When he was run over by a car, she ran to him and comforted him before he died.
+In Father's Day Rose went back in time to see her father before he died.
+She learnt that he was a bit of a "Del Boy" character - always coming up with strange ideas that might make some money and earning a modest income from them.
+When he was run over by a car she ran to him and comforted him before he died.

-In Boom Town (New Series Series 1), we saw that the heart of the TARDIS (located underneath the console) had special powers.
-In addition to telepathy, it regressed an adult Slitheen to an egg.
+In Boom Town we saw that the heart of the TARDIS (located underneath the console) had special powers.
+In addition to telepathy it regressed an adult Raxacoracofallapatorian to an egg.